nicky-nym/nicky-nym.github.io/pages/kinematic.md

 ### <a name="rules-of-thumb"></a>Rules of thumb

-* <a name="jevons"></a>The **Marchetti constant** says that people tend to commute about 30 minutes each way, for a total of one hour per day.
-That 30-minute number seems to be surprizingly consistent across different cities in different centuries, different cultures, and different continents, regardless of the different modes of travel used to commute.
+* <a name="marchetti"></a>The **Marchetti constant** says that people tend to travel about one hour a day.
+For people that commute to a job, the average commute is about 30 minutes each way.
+For people who aren't commuting, it is common to spend about an hour each day on other sorts of trips: chores, errands, appointments, etc. (The Marchetti constant is named for Cesare Marchetti, although it was really Yacov Zahavi who first wrote about it.)
+The one-hour number seems to be surprizingly consistent across different cities in different centuries, different cultures, and different continents, regardless of the different modes of travel used to commute.
+The one-hour constant is believed to have held true in:
++ Ancient Rome
++ Medieval Paris
++ Victorian London — steam train
++ New York — subway
++ Los Angles — car

 * <a name="jevons"></a>The **Jevons paradox**, or Jevons effect, says that if it becomes possible to use a resource more and more efficiently, then instead of using less of the resource, people actually use more.
 Total consumption increases because demand increases as efficiency drives the costs down.

 * <a name="induced-demand"></a>**Induced demand** says that as the supply of a resource increases, more of it will be consumed.
 If you add a new lane to a congested highway, it does not reduce congestion, but instead increases the total number of trips made. **Induced demand** might be better described as **latent demand**.
 The demand was actually there all along, there was just a lack of supply to meet the demand.
 The concept of **induced demand** is often used as an argument against increasing roadway traffic capacity.
 I think this is misguided.
 The existance of latent demand is a sign that we should be striving to increase the supply of transportation capacity, and increase [Kinematic Range](#kinematic-range).

-* <a name="superlinear"></a>**15% superlinear scaling** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the economy of the city tends to grow by about 115% (meaning it more than doubles in size), so that there is effectively a 15% increase in per-capita economic output for everyone in the city.
+* <a name="superlinear"></a>**15% superlinear scaling** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the economy of the city tends to grow by about 115% (meaning it more than doubles in size), so that there is effectively a 15% "bonus" in per-capita economic output for everyone in the city.
 This 15% superlinear growth seems to apply to the whole physical and social metabolism of the city, rather than just the economic aspects of the city.
 The 15% surplus shows up in statistics about:
   * wages
   * wealth
   * patents